 Figure 7: Selected symbol’s preview

 - Notice that the Reset button is now active (highlighted in blue in Figure 7, above) because the last bullet preset is now changed (compare the last bullet thumbnail preview in Figures 3 and 7).
-Click the Reset button only to restore the default bullet presets again (this is to cancel any changes you made so far).
+Click the Reset button only if you want to restore the default bullet presets again (this is to cancel any changes you made so far).

 - Click the OK button to apply the symbol as a bullet to your selected text placeholder.
 Figure 8 shows the customized bullet symbol changed (compare Figures 1 and 8).